 Whether you already know you have problems with your sewer pipes, or you want to know what to look out for if something does happen in the future, it is best to understand the basics.
-When you can tell if what you are dealing with is something that you might be able to fix yourself, or if you’ll need sewer line replacement, it makes the whole ordeal much less stressful and easier to handle.
+When you can tell if what you are dealing with is something that you might be able to fix yourself or you’ll need sewer line replacement, it makes the whole ordeal much less stressful and easier to handle.

-Sluggish Drain – If you are seeing any of your drains showing signs of slowing down when the water is flushing, and you have already tried to clear out the line(s), you might have an obstruction somewhere in the sewer line and will need to have it evaluated to see if there are any infringements or breaks in the lines.
+- Sluggish Drain – If you see any of your drains slowing down when the water is flushing and you have already tried to clear out your pipes, you might have an obstruction in the main sewer line.
+In that case, you might need to have the line inspected to see if there is a blockage and where it’s located.

 - Strong Sewer Stench – The only time that you will notice an unpleasant sewer smell while inside or outside your premises is when there is a problem with the sewer or septic system.
 If you’re experiencing a foul sewer odor, it’s advisable to have the sewer line checked out by a professional as soon as possible.

 - Patches of Thick Grass – If your grass is darker and thicker in your sewer pipe area, you could have a break or intrusion in the line.
 This rich, thicker grass is one of the most common signs of a sewer line problem, especially if you have not recently put any fertilizer in that area.
 If you have a septic tank, you will naturally have a patch of grass that will present this way because of the leach field, and there is no cause to worry in this instance.